httpwg/wg-materials/interim-14-06/minutes.md

 lots of discussion of how data will be collected, how soon, how shareable, what parts of the spec

-# mnot on draft on operational advice
+## Operational Advice

-mnot: we need to capture this
+mnot: See draft-nottingham-http2-ops; we need to capture this, RFC is only one possibility

 will: wrote the spdy best practices wiki, seems like the good type of document,